Preaching Without Notes through Improvisation

 Saturation in the Text

-Davis pushes the preacher to listen to the “echo” in the text.
-This is attempting to hear how the text resonates with other parts of scripture.
-Davis simply bathes himself in reading and hearing the text.
+Davis asked us to listen to the “echo” in the text.
+By that, he meant, that we are attempting to hear how the text resonates with other parts of scripture.
+Davis reads the text and attempts to hear how it correlates to other parts of the scripture.

 Little Reference to Commentaries and Dictionaries

-One thing that is interesting is that Davis believes that the preacher needs to have a solid background that comes from attending divinity school.
-The preacher also, according to Davis should be well read and growing in knowledge.
-However, Davis does not specifically read any dictionary or Bible commentary in sermon prep.
-He simply reads the text and draws from his inner bank of knowledge that comes from years of study.
+Davis does believe in attending Divinity School and seminary.
+He also believes that the preacher should be continuing to grow in knowledge.
+This increases the general knowledge of the preacher.
+But, when he is putting together a particular sermon, Davis does not specifically read any dictionary or Bible commentary.
+During sermon preparation, he simply reads the text and draws from his inner bank of knowledge that comes from years of study.

 Actually Preaching

-In the workshop all of us who wanted to took a shot at preaching a 4 minute improvisational sermon.
+In the workshop all of us took a shot at preaching a 4 minute improvisational sermon.
 It was freeing and fearful at the same time.
 I definitely will integrate some aspects of the method in further preaching explorations, but I think that the preacher should have the sermonic purpose in mind and not leave it to the sermonic event.
-However, I think that being open to the spirit must ever be a part of every preachers presentation.
+I also think that it is important to allow voices of the past to help us in books, commentaries, and sermons.
+However, I think that being open to the Spirit must ever be a part of every preachers presentation.

 It was well worth the time and I will continue to experiment with these methods of preaching without notes.
 I will discuss the method further in future posts.